MarcoB95-lab/polkadot-watcher-transaction/README.md

 ### Monitoring Features

 - detection of [BalanceTransfer](https://polkadot.js.org/docs/substrate/events#transferaccountid32-accountid32-u128) events (sent to a Notifier)
-- detection of account's Balance under a certain threshold (exposed as Prometheus metrics)
+- detection of account's Balance under or over a certain threshold (exposed as Prometheus metrics)

 ## Configuration